elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

   secret_key_base: Map.fetch!(System.get_env(), "SECRET_KEY_BASE")
 ```

-Note that we're loading the application with settings from the production
-Heroku environment.
-We're also enabling `https` and setting the host to our
-Heroku application name.
-Lastly, this is how Heroku knows to use the
-`SECRET_KEY_BASE` environment variable in the production environment.
-Below
+This allows us to set the `port`, the `host` name, and `secret_key_base`.
+We're
+also configuring our app to use `https`.
+Right below that configuration code,
-that code, we also want to add a new block of code to configure our database:
+we also want to add a new block of code to configure our database:

 ```elixir
 # Database configuration